The honest version of "things to do in Pigeon Forge with kids"

 Quick answers for planning

 How many days do you need in Pigeon Forge with kids?
-Three nights is the sweet spot.
-One Dollywood day, one park-plus-Island day, one flex day for weather.
+Three nights represents the optimal duration: one Dollywood day, one park-plus-Island day, one flexible weather day.

 What's the best age for Pigeon Forge?
-There's something at every age, but 4 to 12 is the bullseye: tall enough for Wildwood Grove, young enough that ducks and fountains still count as entertainment.
+Every age finds something suitable, but 4-12 represents peak appeal: sufficient height for Wildwood Grove, young enough to appreciate ducks and fountains.

 What should a family of four budget for attractions?
-Roughly $350 to $450 for a three-day trip doing it our way (one Dollywood day, aquarium OR Island wristbands, free mornings).
-Double that if you add dinner shows and midway attractions.
+Approximately $350-$450 for three days following our recommendations (one Dollywood day, aquarium OR Island wristbands, complimentary mornings).
+Double this for dinner shows and midway games.

 Is Gatlinburg or Pigeon Forge better with kids?
-Pigeon Forge for attractions and easy parking, Gatlinburg for the aquarium and walking downtown.
-Staying between them, in the Sevierville/Wears Valley cabin country, lets you skip the choice.
+Pigeon Forge offers attractions and convenient parking; Gatlinburg provides the aquarium and walkable downtown.
+Cabin accommodations between both communities eliminate this choice.

 What do you do in Pigeon Forge when it rains?
-Aquarium first (early or late), then the Old Mill shops, then embrace it: summer rain here usually clears within two hours.
+Visit the aquarium early or late, explore Old Mill shops, then embrace the weather: summer rain typically clears within two hours.

 Sources